lammps/lammps/doc/src/create_atoms.rst

 more particles are placed into the area of each triangle.
 The reader supports both ASCII and binary files conforming to the format on the Wikipedia page.
-Binary STL files (e.g. as frequently offered for 3d-printing) also be first converted to ASCII for editing with the :ref:`stl_bin2txt tool <stlconvert>`.
+Binary STL files (e.g. as frequently offered for 3d-printing) can also be first converted to ASCII for editing with the :ref:`stl_bin2txt tool <stlconvert>`.
 The use of the *units box* option is required.
 There are two algorithms for placing atoms available:
 *bisect* and *qrand*.
 They can be selected via the *meshmode* option;
 *bisect* is the default.
-If the atom style allows to set a per-atom radius this radius is set to the average distance of the triangle vertices from its center times the value of the *radscale* keyword (default: 1.0).
+If the atom style allows one to set a per-atom radius, this radius is set to the average distance of the triangle vertices from its center times the value of the *radscale* keyword (default: 1.0).
 If the atom style supports it, the atoms created from the mesh are assigned a new molecule ID.